 We recently sponsored the Restaurant Franchising and Innovation Summit

 in Louisville, Kentucky, where we talked to a variety of QSR

-executives, investors, and franchise owner/operators.
+executives, investors, and franchise owners/operators.
 No matter what

 their role, they share a common challenge when it comes to data and

 analytics.
-They have access to more data than ever, but they question
+They have access to more data than ever but wonder

 how to bring together disparate pieces of information to see the big